katalon-studio/katalon-studio-platform/docs/turorials/create-your-first-plugin.md

 	</build>
 </project>
 ```

-(Optional) You can change the tags under **REPLACE ME** if you want.
+You can change the tags under **REPLACE ME** if you want.

-#### Step 3:
+### Step 3:
-What a plugin can do in Katalon Studio is described [here](https://github.com/katalon-studio/katalon-studio-platform/blob/master/com.katalon.platform/plugin.xml).
+Katalon Studio Platform allows client plugins can contribute to Katalon Studio core features.
+All of them are described at [this link](https://github.com/katalon-studio/katalon-studio-platform/blob/master/com.katalon.platform/plugin.xml).
 You will see many `extension` tags here.
-Once of them is called `Extension Point` that describes a way to allow client plugins can hook into Katalon Studio system.
-A plugin can provide many functions of that, called `Extension` and declare them in `plugin.xml`.
+Each of them is a `Extension Point` that describes a way to allow client plugins can hook into Katalon Studio system.
+A plugin can contribute to many extension points by declaring them in `plugin.xml`.

-Let assume we need to `Subcribe plugin installation event`
+For example, we want to `Subcribe plugin installation event`:
 ```xml
  <extension
    		point="com.katalon.platform.extensions_point">